GNU-Alex/minecraft-installer-linux/README.md

 - `wget`: to download the launcher file.
 - `tar`: to extract the downloaded file.
-- Root or sudo access: to move files into system directories.
+- No root or sudo access is required, as the installation is done in your home directory.

 ## Installation